1985 FA Cup final: Summary

 Everton's Peter Reid had the first chance of the game after about 15 minutes; Manchester United goalkeeper Gary Bailey came to meet a long throw-in from Gary Stevens, but his punch was poor and only went as far as Reid on the edge of the penalty area.
 Reid volleyed the ball goalwards, but it was deflected onto the post by a sliding John Gidman.

 With just under 15 minutes left in the second half, Kevin Moran of Manchester United became the first player to be sent off in an FA Cup Final, for committing a professional foul on Peter Reid, who was clean through on goal.

 The match remained goalless after 90 minutes and went to extra time.
 Five minutes after half-time in extra time, Manchester United's Norman Whiteside scored the winner, curling a low shot around Everton's Pat Van Den Hauwe and past goalkeeper Neville Southall into the bottom corner of the net.

 Having been sent off, Moran was not allowed to collect his medal with the rest of the Manchester United team as they received the trophy, although The Football Association later voted to allow him to receive one while the team was on holiday in Trinidad.

-Two weeks after the match, rioting between Liverpool and Juventus fans at the 1985 European Cup Final caused the Heysel disaster, in which 39 fans were killed.
+Two weeks after the match, rioting by Liverpool fans towards Juventus fans at the 1985 European Cup Final caused the Heysel disaster, in which 39 Juventus fans were unlawfully killed.
 As a result, UEFA banned all English clubs from competing in European competitions indefinitely, which meant United were unable to compete in the following season's Cup Winners' Cup.
 Everton were also banned from competing as league winners in the 1985–86 European Cup.
 The ban stood for five years, with Liverpool receiving a further year's exclusion.